lqc/thinkcspy/source/list_algorithms.rst

 We wait a considerable time now, something like a minute, before Python finally works its way through this, and prints a list of 3398 words in the book that are not in the vocabulary.
 Mmm...
 This is not particularly scaleable.
-For a vocabularly that is twenty times larger (you'll often find school dictionaries with 300 000 words, for example), and longer books, this is going to be slow.
+For a vocabulary that is twenty times larger (you'll often find school dictionaries with 300 000 words, for example), and longer books, this is going to be slow.
 So let us make some timing measurements while we think about how we can improve this in the next section.